-I was also asked about neckties.
 These are from about 25 years ago.
-I have a very limited number.
-I have 1 green, 1 blue and 1 red that I’m keeping for Loinfruit.
-What I have available are 2 green, 1 blue and 1 red.
+Only 1 blue and two green ties are left.
 Notice the two different patterns.
-I’ve already been asked for one.
-They’re rare, so I’d like to get $100 apiece.
-(Hey, I’m retired.
-I need the money.)
 Notice that the piranhas on the ties are the same ones that swim across the top of my blog.

-Two more items.
-These are silk screens that we used to print t-shirts.
-I have about 6 or so of each.
-The first was 1989.
-It measures 14.25 by 15 inches.
+These are silk screens used to print t-shirts.
+I have about 6 of each.

-The second was from 1998, at least that’s what it says on the copyright notice.
+The Nixon t-shirt was from 1998, at least that’s what it says on the copyright notice.
 I drew it in 1990, and the story was never printed.
 It features Richard Nixon.
 It will be in a future collection.
 Here’s the strip: